cdk-entest/aws-msk-demo/README.md

 ## Troubeshooting

+- ensure that notebook (inside vpc) can accessl glue catalog via nat or vpc endpoint
 - update vpc configuration of notebook to access msk inside a cluster
 - update role of the zeppeline notebook
 - update security (allow unauthorized access) of msk